Vonng/pigsty/docs/PGSQL-ARCH.md

 * PG Exporter will expose postgres metrics @ port 9630
   * PostgreSQL's metrics will be scraped by prometheus on infra nodes
 * Pgbouncer Exporter will expose pgbouncer metrics @ port 9631
-  * Pgbouncer metrics will be scraped by prometheus on infra nodes
+  * Pgbouncer's metrics will be scraped by prometheus on infra nodes
 * pgBackRest will work on the local repo by default ([`pgbackrest_method`](PARAM#pgbackrest_method))
   * If `local` (default) is used as the backup repo, pgBackRest will create local repo under the primary's [`pg_fs_bkup`](PARAM#pg_fs_bkup)
   * If `minio` is used as the backup repo, pgBackRest will create the repo on the dedicated MinIO cluster in [`pgbackrest_repo`.`minio`](PARAM#pgbackrest_repo)